RamishaRaniK/YouTube-Comment-Analysis-Using-Natural-Language-Processing/README.md

 ## YouTube-Comment-Analysis-Using-Natural-Language-Processing
-This repository helps to analysis YouTube comments using Natural Language Processing.
+This Repository helps to analysis YouTube comments using Natural Language Processing.

 YouTube comments may contain more than one language.
 So I have splitted into two set output branch.
 Mixed Language(Eng, tam and any) as ML and Non-Mixed Language(Only english) as NML